wenkokke/NLQ/data/README.md

      with the tree as the argument.

-One small quirk of the parser is that if some word it finds conflicts with a reserved keyword in Haskell, it adds an underscore at the end.
-So 'of' in `bwd20` is interpreted as the Haskell function `of_`.
+One small quirk of the parser is that if some word it finds conflicts with a reserved keyword in Haskell, it adds an underscore to the end -- so, for instance, 'of' in `bwd20` is interpreted as the Haskell function `of_`.

 There is no objection to simply writing a tree of pairs of values by hand -- it just looks slightly nicer using template Haskell.
 However,